rarebreed/mercury/docs/cockpit-testing.md

 Fabrum's job is to create TestPlatform as needed, and it does so by looking at the metadata

-Fabrum gets signaled by Sentinel, and it is involved primarily with the creation of Test Platforms:
+Fabrum gets signaled by Seneschal, and it is involved primarily with the creation of Test Platforms:

 - Create Test Platforms which could be one of the following:
   - Openstack compute nodes